Barred Rock Chickens – What’s not to love about this striking breed? Discover all you need to know about this all-time favorite.

 How Big Do Barred Rock Chickens Get?

-Pretty big – about 7 pounds for the roosters and 5 for the hens.
-While there’s not much you can do to influence the size of your chickens, feeding them a high quality diet will ensure their growth doesn’t get stunted.
+Pretty big – about 9.5 pounds for the roosters and 7.5 for the hens.
+While there’s not much you can do to influence the size of your chickens, feeding them a high-quality diet will ensure their growth doesn’t get stunted.

-Like all chickens, this breed does better with space to forage and run.
-There should be plenty of room inside the coop and run.
+Like all chickens, this breed does better with space to forage and explore.
+There should be sufficient space inside the coop and run.
 You should also make sure it has the basic essentials like a roost, waterers, and feeders.

 The ideal chicken coop should be: